ylvali/jsframeworkProject2024BTH/README.md

 - shop                  - Sell / buy a product (sample with one product) Products & funds in user's depot.
                           Add 1000 to depot (default).
-- set prices realtime   - real time micro service for updating product prices
+- set prices realtime   - Real time micro service for updating product prices

 It is a simple one-product sample.
 Which demonstrates possibilities to work this way with express & node.js.
 Creating a backend API that enables interaction through url routes.
 Can be fetched with for example AJAX.